Supreme Court overturns Chevron decision, curtailing federal agencies' power in major shift

 The federal government prevailed in both challenges, and the fishing companies asked the Supreme Court to step in and overrule Chevron.

 The industry-monitored fishing program was suspended in April 2023 because of a lack of federal funding, and the fishermen were reimbursed for associated costs.
-Justice Ketanji Brown Jackson recused herself from one of the two Chevron cases before the court.
+Jackson recused herself from one of the two Chevron cases before the court.

 Concerns about a ruling